nopnop2002/esp-idf-web-gpio/README.md

 # Definition GPIO
-The GPIO pin number to control is defined in csv/gpio.csv.
+The GPIO numbers to be controlled in this project will define in csv/gpio.csv.
 The file gpio.csv has three columns.
 In the first column you need to specify the GPIO number.
 On the ESP32, GPIO up to 39.